ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/deploy_get_started.md

 You can deploy configuration based on API Gateway configuration packages in Policy Studio and in the API Gateway Manager web console.
 API Gateway includes the following types of configuration package:

-* A *deployment package* is a `.fed` file that contains all API Gateway configuration.
+* A *deployment package* can be a `.fed` (XML) or `.tar.gz` (YAML) file that contains all API Gateway configuration.
 This includes policies, listeners, external connections, users, certificates, and environment settings.
 * A *policy package* is a `.pol` file that contains policies, listeners, external connections, and environment settings.
 * An *environment package* is an `.env` file that contains users, certificates, and environment settings.
 The content of the `.fed` file is equivalent to the combined contents of the `.pol` and `.env` files.
 * A *package property* is a name-value pair that applies to a specific configuration package (`.fed`, `.pol`, or `.env`).
 Specifying a property associates metadata with the configuration in that package.
 For example, the **Name** property with a value of `Default Factory Configuration` is associated with a default installation.